HariniKK863/PetHaven/README.md

 - Difficulty in maintaining and tracking pet medical records
 - Inefficient and non-transparent adoption processes
 - Delayed response to lost, found, or injured animals
-- Lack of standardized verification for shelters and veterinarians
 - Reduced trust and accountability among stakeholders

 PetHaven addresses these problems by providing a centralized, secure, and role-based digital platform that integrates all core pet welfare workflows into one system.